ejp-rd-vp/resource-metadata-schema/template/Organisation.md

 # Organisation
-This sheet describes all the organisations that are referenced in the definition of an EJP RD resource.
+This sheet describes an organisation that provides access to 1 or more rare disease related resources.

 ## Title
 The name of the organisation.
 This is a required field and needs to be unique.
 Other sheets will refer organisations by their name.